 - Molecular Genetics & Cell Biology (MGCB)

-Students can enroll in IGPBS before choosing a laboratory or a doctoral program (“uncommitted” students), which provides the opportunity for research rotations in any of the participating laboratories on campus.
-Uncommitted students complete a first semester common core curriculum, after which they commit to one of the six doctoral programs and complete advanced interdisciplinary training in their field of interest.
+Students enroll in the IGPBS before choosing a laboratory or a doctoral program ("multi-program" students), which provides the opportunity for research rotations in any of the participating IGPBS laboratories on campus.
+Multi-program students complete a first semester common core curriculum, after which they commit to one of the seven doctoral programs and complete advanced interdisciplinary training in their field of interest.

-Students can also enter IGPBS committed to an individual doctoral program.
-Committed students rotate among the laboratories in that doctoral program and follow the first semester curriculum of that doctoral program.
+Students can also enter the IGPBS committed to one of the seven individual doctoral programs.
+These "single-program" students rotate among the IGPBS laboratories in that doctoral program and follow the first semester curriculum of that doctoral program.

-Uncommitted PhD students enrolled in IGPBS must complete the courses listed below during their first semester of study, after which they commit to one of the six doctoral programs and complete advanced interdisciplinary training in their field of interest.
+Multi-program PhD students enrolled in the IGPBS must complete the courses listed below during their first semester of study, after which they commit to one of the seven doctoral programs and complete advanced interdisciplinary training in their field of interest.